moxaj/poe-disenchant/README.md

 # poe-disenchant

-Make sure you have npm installed.
-To run: execute `npx tsx index.ts` from the root.
+Make sure you have node and npm installed.

+To run, check out this repository, run `npm install` and `npx tsx index.ts` from the root.